Amrit57/Landing-Page/README.md

 This is a simple landing page created by Amrit Lama Syangbo.
-Design provided bye The Odin Project.
+Design provided by The Odin Project.
-Images credit used on this webiste goes to Unsplash, Pixabay adn google images.
+Images credit goes to Unsplash, Pixabay and google images.
-This is my final project of html and css.
+This is a single page website.
+Thank you.